 I set up a beverage station on our baker’s rack, including juice, pop, colorful glasses, and bendy straws.

 I turned the juice and pop into Pink Ink (One Fish, Two Fish, Red Fish, Blue Fish) and Goose Juice and Moose Juice (The Sleep Book).
-I adhered the signs to the bottles and pitcher with the same red and white striped washi tape that I used throughout the party.
+Then, I adhered the signs to the bottles and pitcher with the same red and white striped washi tape that I used throughout the party.

 I made a simple looking birthday cake…